Attested: Durcinate at position 100 in the Ravenna Cosmography

-Where: Near Stratford St Mary, by a crossing of river Stour, near TM0434.
+Where: Near Stratford St Mary, by a crossing of the river Stour, near TM0434.

 Name origin: Duro ‘crossing’ plus perhaps a precursor of cunette ‘water channel’.

-Notes: AI’s Ad Ansam ‘at the handle’ was nearby, perhaps close to Higham and the Stour's confluence with the river Brett.
-That hypothetical cunette/channel precursor may also have existed on the same Roman road at Kelvedon (Canonium), which was Cynlauedyne in AD 998, where OE laf = ‘remnant’.
+Notes: The Antonine Itinerary's Ad Ansam ‘at the handle’ was nearby, perhaps close to Higham and the Stour's confluence with the river Brett.
+That hypothetical cunette/channel precursor may also have existed on the same Roman road at Kelvedon (Canonium), which was Cynlauedyne in AD 998, where Old English laf = ‘remnant’.